alexk99/the_router/bras/pppoe_bras_howto_eng.md

 	vif acl add dev pppoe_acl_template_t1 dir ingress aclid 5 prio 10 vif acl add dev pppoe_acl_template_t1 dir egress aclid 5 prio 10

-Indicate pppoe engine to use the configured ACL template interface with name "pppoe_acl_template_t1"
+Indicate the pppoe engine to use the configured ACL template interface with name "pppoe_acl_template_t1"

 	sysctl set pppoe_template_acl "pppoe_acl_template_t1"

-From now on, all pppoe interfaces that have been created after this command are going to use ACL configured on the template interface pppoe_acl_template_t1.
+From now on, all PPPoE interfaces that have been created after this command are going to use ACL configured on the template interface pppoe_acl_template_t1.
-All ACL changes to pppoe_acl_template_t1 will be used by pppoe interfaces.
+All ACL changes to pppoe_acl_template_t1 will be used by PPPoE interfaces.

 Detailed description of ACL commands are provided <a href="https://github.com/alexk99/the_router/blob/master/conf_options.md#access-control-lists-acl">here</a>